Price pressure weighs on Philips as lighting split looms

 But it saw a better 2015 and stuck to 2016 targets for sales growth and margin improvement.

-Philips is targeting an improvement in its earnings before interest tax and amortisation (EBITA) margin to 11 to 12 percent by 2016.
+Philips is targeting an improvement in its earnings before interest tax and amortization (EBITA) margin to 11 to 12 percent by 2016.
 That compares to 8.5 percent for the year to date.

 Chief Executive Frans van Houten said the group was also pressing ahead with plans to spin off the lighting business which helped make Philips a global brand.